williamw520/fetchmailatt/README.md

 The distribution is in build/distributions/fetchmailatt.zip, which contains fetchmailatt.jar and all the dependent jars, the start scripts, and the default.conf.

-To run the app with build.gradle, which uses the conf/default.conf
+To run and test the app with build.gradle, which uses the conf/default.conf

     gradle run